blaedd/logsnarf/docs/source/configuration.rst

 Other
 -----
 :default_domain: used by additional verifiers, to insert a domain on
-                 non-qualified hostnames in 'host', 'src.host', or 'dst'host' fields
+                 non-qualified hostnames in 'host', 'src.host', or 'dst.host' fields